What is your most memorable wedding?

 Describe your style in 5 adjectives.

-1. Firstly we like to meet couples face to face (even via Skype) - so we can decide if we like each other!
+1. Firstly we like to meet couples face to face (even via Zoom/FaceTimeVideo or Skype) - so we can decide if we like each other!
 We will be part of your special day and see more of each of you than your other half will - we think it is important to feel comfortable with your photographer(s).

 2. We discuss your plans and we then draw up a proposal including photo itinerary for the day based on the current plans.